What Is a Nutritionist?

 Most nutritionists earn a bachelor's degree in food and nutrition, dietetics or a similar field.
 These programs provide a background in biology, nutrition and chemistry, and students often do an internship.
 Many nutritionists also complete graduate study.
 The American Dietetic Association (ADA) lists accredited programs in nutrition and dietetics on its website.

 The Bureau of Labor Statistics (BLS) notes that licensure is usually required in most states.
 In addition to having a bachelor's degree, nutritionists need to take an exam and have some supervised work experience to gain licensure.
 Although not required, many nutritionists also become Registered Dietitian Nutritionists (RDNs).
 The ADA's Commission on Dietetic Registration awards this credential to those who meet its educational requirements and pass an exam.
 There are also specialized certifications available.

 Job Outlook and Salary

-According to the BLS, dietitians and nutritionists will see faster-than-average job growth of 21% between 2012 and 2022.
+According to the BLS, dietitians and nutritionists will see a much faster-than-average job growth of 8% between 2019 and 2029.
 This growth is attributed to an aging population and increased awareness of healthy eating for disease prevention.
 The BLS notes that having certification and graduate education can improve job prospects.

 Dietitians and nutritionists earned $62,330 on average annually in May 2019, reported the BLS.
 The bottom 10% of workers were paid $38,890 or under, while the top 10% earned $87,360 or more per year.